Speedometer Service

 Stuck solid (frozen): Old speedometers become frozen where the cable enters.
 The grease there becomes sticky after many years.
 That causes the cable to break, or sometimes the driver.
 That is the main reason why 35 year old mopeds often have broken speedo cables.
 The other reason is the cable gets kinked.
 Speedometer drivers also become frozen after many years.

-Unfreezing speedometers is done with drops of acetone and a modified allen wrench with a square end.
-Once the cable square hole can turn, it takes days or weeks and dozens of repeated applications of penetrating oil and rotation on a drill, before all of the stickiness is gone.
+Unfreezing speedometers is done with a modified allen wrench with a tapered square end.
+It should fit snug in the square cable hole.
+Heat from a small torch is used to soften the hard tar.
+Once the square hole can turn a tiny bit, go backward.
+Go back and forth gradually more and more, adding drops of acetone or penetrating oil as necessary.
+Once it is free to turn by hand, but still sticky, then a drill is used to spin it faster than by hand, using a modified drill bit with a tapered square end.
+It can take days or weeks and dozens of repeated applications of penetrating oil and rotation on a drill, before all of the stickiness is gone.
 If any stickiness is left behind, it can re-freeze a year later.

 Unfreezing drivers: See below for the detailed procedure that involves soaking in acetone.